Discover why product managers, ecommerce directors, and everyone in between is turning to the power of searchable session replay

 Now that you understand that session replay is a video-like reproduction of the customer experience online, you might be wondering, "Okay, what can you do with that?"
 The answer is: a lot.

 Session replay is the firehose of information about the online experience.
-As you get comfortable with navigating the massive amount of information captured by a session replay tool, you will discover new ways to mine your sessions for insights—things that you never could have done with a traditional web analytics platform.
+As you get comfortable with navigating the massive amount of information captured by a session replay tool, you will discover new ways to mine your sessions for insights—things that you never could have learned with a traditional web analytics platform alone.

 Below are 15 common problems solved by session replay tools.
-For the first four—reproduce and solve bugs faster, conversion rate optimization (CRO), support customers faster through context, and understand the user experience (UX)—you'll find detailed explanations of the problem as well as supporting stories to how session replay was used to solve the problem.
+For the first four—Reproduce and solve bugs faster, Conversion rate optimization (CRO), Support customers faster through context, and Understand the user experience (UX)—you'll find detailed explanations of the problem along with supporting stories about how session replay was used to solve the problem.

 » I can’t figure out when my app/site is having errors.